Jonniebarnsley/esgf-download/README.md

 3. Try logging in manually to the ESGF web interface first

 ## Customization

+All customization should be done in `config.py`.
+Here are the main areas you can modify:

 ### Adding New Variables
 To download additional variables, add them to the `VARIABLES` list and their corresponding table IDs to `TABLE_ID`: